flare-foundation/docs/docs/dev/getting-started/contract-addresses.md

 !!! important "This contract is available at the same address in all Flare networks: Flare, Songbird, Coston and Coston2."

+Copy the above address into the [Block Explorer](../../user/block-explorers/index.md) to see the available contract's methods.

 You can retrieve the current address on the blockchain of any Flare smart contract from its name by using these methods, for example:

 ```solidity